jaredhendrickson13/pfsense-api/README.md

 Uses standalone tokens generated via the UI.
 These are better suited to distribute to systems as they are revocable and will only allow API authentication and not UI or SSH authentication (like the local database credentials).
 To generate or revoke credentials, navigate to System > API within the UI and ensure the Authentication Mode is set to API token.
 Then you should have the options to configure API Token generation, generate new tokens, and revoke existing tokens.
 Once you have your API token, you may authenticate your API call by adding a `client-id` value containing yourAPI token client ID and a `client-token` value containing your API token client token to your payload. (e.g. `{"client-id": "cccdj-311s", "client-token": "42jkjl-k234jlk1b38123kj3kjl-ffwzzuilaei"}`
 </details>

-# Authorization
+### Authorization
-pfSense API uses the same privielges as the pfSense webConfigurator.
+pfSense API uses the same privileges as the pfSense webConfigurator.
 The required privileges for each endpoint are stated within the API documentation.

 # Response Codes
 `200 (OK)` : API call succeeded<br>
 `400 (Bad Request)` : An error was found within your requested parameters<br>
 `401 (Unauthorized)` : API client has not completed authentication or authorization successfully<br>
 `403 (Forbidden)` : The API endpoint has refused your call.
-Commonly due to your access settings found in `System > API`<br>
+Commonly due to your access settings found in System > API<br>
 `404 (Not found)` : Either the API endpoint or requested data was not found<br>
 `500 (Server error)` : The API endpoint encountered an unexpected error processing your API request<br>

 # Error Codes
 A full list of error codes can be found by navigating to /api/v1/system/api/errors/ after installation.
 This will return JSON data containing each error code and their corresponding error message.
 No authentication is required to view the error code library.
 This also makes API integration with third-party software easy as the API error codes and messages are always just an HTTP call away!

 # Queries
 For endpoints supporting `GET` requests, you may query the return data to only return data you are looking for.
 To query data, you may add the data you are looking for to your payload.
 You may specify as many query parameters as you like to, in order to match the query, each parameter must match exactly.
 If no matches were found, the endpoint will return an empty array in the data field.